lucy839/bamazon/README.md

 -   node, objects, npm packages, mySQL

 ## Reference
--   please take a look at the link below to see working app. https://drive.google.com/file/d/1WP4XDavzwcM4OyBraXHepQIPQ824_7Nt/view?usp=sharing
+-   please take a look at screenshots of app in images foder or the link below to see working app. https://drive.google.com/file/d/1WP4XDavzwcM4OyBraXHepQIPQ824_7Nt/view?usp=sharing